Ender-Development/EnderModpackTweaks/README.md

 # Ender's Modpack Tweaks

 This is a collection of tweaks and changes for the modpacks I'm working on.
 I will be adding more as I go along.
-Now that I'm somewhat comfortable with writing mods, I don't have to rely on other mods to make the changes I want.
+Now that I'm somewhat comfortable writing mods, I don't have to rely on other mods to make the changes I want.
 Each feature can be enabled or disabled in the config file.
 So you can pick and choose what features you need for your own modpack.
 If you have any suggestions, feel free to let me know.

 <a href="https://www.akliz.net/enderman"><img src="https://github.com/Ender-Development/PatchouliBooks/raw/master/banner.png" align="center"/></a>